afichet/openexr-viewer/README.md

 Linux
 -----

-Currently, there is only a packave for Arch Linux.
+Currently, there is only a package for Arch Linux.
 To install, do:

 ```
 yay -S openexr-viewer